evhub/coconut/DOCS.md

 If Coconut is used as a kernel, all code in the console or notebook will be sent directly to Coconut instead of Python to be evaluated.
 Otherwise, the Coconut kernel behaves exactly like the IPython kernel, including support for `%magic` commands.

 Simply installing Coconut should add a `Coconut` kernel to your Jupyter/IPython notebooks.
-If you are having issues accessing the Coconut kernel, however, the command `coconut --jupyter` will re-install the `Coconut` kernel to ensure it is using the current Python as well as add the additional kernels `Coconut (Default Python)`, `Coconut (Default Python 2)`, and `Coconut (Default Python 3)` which will use, respectively, the Python accessible as `python`, `python2`, and `python3` (these kernels are accessible in the console as `coconut_py`, `coconut_py2`, and `coconut_py3`).
+If you are having issues accessing the Coconut kernel, however, the special command `coconut --jupyter install` will re-install the `Coconut` kernel to ensure it is using the current Python as well as add the additional kernels `Coconut (Default Python)`, `Coconut (Default Python 2)`, and `Coconut (Default Python 3)` which will use, respectively, the Python accessible as `python`, `python2`, and `python3` (these kernels are accessible in the console as `coconut_py`, `coconut_py2`, and `coconut_py3`).
+Coconut also supports `coconut --jupyter install --user` for user installation.
 Furthermore, the Coconut kernel fully supports [`nb_conda_kernels`](https://github.com/Anaconda-Platform/nb_conda_kernels) to enable accessing the Coconut kernel in one Conda environment from another Conda environment.

 The Coconut kernel will always compile using the parameters: `--target sys --line-numbers --keep-lines --no-wrap-types`.